Celluloid Heroes Part I: The Power of Love

 Life’s Abyss … and then you dive

-Novelizations told a story you already knew the outcome of.
-But they did it in a way that put you in the head-space of the characters you only previously witnessed onscreen.
+Novelizations told a story you already knew the outcome of but they did it in a way that put you in the head-space of the characters you only previously witnessed onscreen.
 Here you were in the cockpit of Luke Skywalker’s X-Wing as it raced down the Death Star trench.
 You were with the Goonies as they hunted for One-Eyed Willie’s treasure.
 You were Short Round as he occupied himself throughout Shanghai in the day leading up to the opening scenes of Indiana Jones and the Temple of Doom.
 Novelizations gave you backstory and character histories, it filled in the blanks on little mysteries lurking in the corners.
 It gave you more, at a time when you wanted more.
 You didn’t read novelizations for something new; you read them to re-experience the story you’d already fallen in love with.
 This was especially crucial in an era where home video was still in its infancy.
 Where you had to wait years to see a movie again.
 This was the age of the re-release.
 Star Wars, released in theaters in 1977 didn’t arrive on video until 1982.
 Return of the Jedi, released in 1983, didn’t show up until 1986.

 We waited THREE YEARS for this.

-The heyday of the novelization, for me, spanned roughly 1977 to 1989.
+The heyday of the novelization spanned roughly 1977 to 1989.
 Star Wars to Batman; famously one of the first films released on home video for purchase within six months of its theatrical debut.
 Once that six months threshold was broken, it became more common.
 By 1995 I was clerking at a video store, and it was pretty much a given that that summer’s theatrical releases would be available to rent by Christmas.
 As a result, novelizations became a lot less essential than they used to be.
 I look at my collection of novelizations and they really do begin in 1977 and end around 1989.
-Some are okay, none are truly terrible, and if you want ones that are a cut above the norm, look for names like Wayland Drew (Dragonslayer, Willow), George Gipe (Back to the Future, Gremlins, Explorers), and the Big Kahuna, Alan Dean Foster (Alien, Aliens, Alien 3, Krull, The Thing, The Black Hole, The Force Awakens, and a host of others).
+Some are okay, none are truly terrible, and if you want ones that are a cut above the norm, look for names like Wayland Drew (Dragonslayer, Willow), George Gipe (Back to the Future, Gremlins, Explorers), and the Big Kahuna, Alan Dean Foster (Alien, Aliens, Alien 3, Krull, The Thing, The Black Hole, The Thing, and a host of others).

 The late George Gipe wrote three of the best …